 Bielo notes that “witnessing” — which others might call evangelism — is central to evangelicalism, regardless of the immediate outcome.

-“Sharing the Good News of Jesus Christ” is a central motive in the Evangelical life and has always been a distinguishing trait of the movement in America (Noll 1992)1.
+“Sharing the Good News of Jesus Christ” is a central motive in the Evangelical life and has always been a distinguishing trait of the movement in America (Noll 1992)[1.
+Mark Noll, A History of Christianity in the United States and Canada.].
 The receptivity of non-Christians is rather inconsequential in the witnessing encounter.
 The guiding theology suggests that “God is using” the witness to “read” the nonbeliever.
 No matter what their stance is toward Christianity, they will eventually be overcome by “the Truth” and convert…Without fail, this potential disheartening scenario is framed by the uplifting biblical trope of seed planting — “they may not have converted right away, but you planted a seed that will stay with them.”
 (116)

 While “witnessing” and “evangelism” can carry pretty heavy connotations for some people, the UMC Bible study observed by Bielo emphasizes “relational evangelism,” as described in Bill Hybels’ Becoming a Contagious Christian, another favorite of Pastor Bill’s.